4 Fresh Ideas for Redesigning on a Dime

 concluded that clutter overloads the brain’s visual cortex, therefore interfering with the ability to process information.
 Need another reason to start a cleaning spree?
 Clutter is notorious for hiding unpaid bills, which often leads to late fees.
 Late bill payments can negatively impact your credit score if it becomes a pattern.
 Protect your creditworthiness, avoid the extra and unexpected cost of fees, and increase your productivity by giving your shelves and counterpace some breathing room.

-Tips and Tricks, Savings
+Tags: Tips and Tricks, Savings